laravel-ja/ja-docs-10.x/original-en/pulse.md

 ## Installation

 > **Warning**
-> Pulse's first-party storage implementation currently requires a MySQL database.
-If you are using a different database engine, such as PostgreSQL, you will need a separate MySQL database for your Pulse data.
+> Pulse's first-party storage implementation currently requires a MySQL or PostgreSQL database.
+If you are using a different database engine, you will need a separate MySQL or PostgreSQL database for your Pulse data.

 Since Pulse is currently in beta, you may need to adjust your application's `composer.json` file to allow beta package releases to be installed: